 Set Up Messaging Triggers:

-- Use Salesforce Flows or Process Builder to automate SMS sending based on triggers like lead updates, order confirmations, or case status changes.
+- Use Salesforce Flows to automate SMS sending based on triggers like lead updates, order confirmations, or case status changes.

 -